cortex-lab/phy/design/merge-view-architecture.md

 presentation order, and any table filter, sort, scroll, or navigation state that entering or editing Merge mode changes.

-`is_post_merge` distinguishes the automatically retained singleton workspace from a manually entered, uncommitted workspace.
-This allows `Undo` to target the commit directly without allowing a fresh temporary workspace to undo an older curation action.
-Workspace edits preserve this marker; exiting and manually re-entering Merge mode clears it.
-Proposition workspaces use their own provenance and automatic-advancement contract and are never post-merge continuations.
+Successful merges leave no singleton Merge workspace behind.
+Their history entries retain the pre-commit workspace and the post-commit Normal table context, allowing Undo to restore the former and Redo to reveal the merged result again.
+Proposition workspaces retain their own provenance until the merge commits.

 ### 4.4 Selection change